atilaneves/cmake-ide/README.md

     (require 'rtags) ;; optional, must have rtags installed (cmake-ide-setup)

-If `cmake-ide-clang-flags-c` or `cmake-ide-flags-c++` are set, they will be added to `ac-clang-flags`.
+If `cmake-ide-flags-c` or `cmake-ide-flags-c++` are set, they will be added to `ac-clang-flags` and `company-clang-arguments`.
 These variables should be set.
 Particularly, they should contain the system include paths (e.g. `'("-I/usr/include/c++/4.9.1" "...")`.
 For a system with gcc, you can get this information by running `gcc -v -xc++ /dev/null -fsyntax-only` (it's the same prerequisite for `auto-complete-clang` to work, since that's how clang itself works).

 And... that's it.
 It works by calling cmake and parsing the resulting JSON file with compiler flags.
 Set `cmake-ide-build-dir` to your project's